YzENT/COMP2042_CW2024/README.md

 # Modified Java Classes

 ## `com.example.demo.Actor`
-- All images that belongs to this package has been resized and modified to improve hitbox dimensions.
+- All images that belongs to this package has been resized and modified to improve hitbox sizes.
+- The user's bullet however still has some whitespace around it so it's easier to hit the enemy.

 ### `Plane_Boss.java`
 - Increased fire rate and movement rate to increase difficulty.